heig-vd-dai-course/heig-vd-dai-course-code-examples/13-java-tcp-programming/README.md

 Please be aware that some examples require to be run in a specific order (the server before the client for example).

-There are an implementation for binary and text protocols.
+There are only one client/server implementation for binary data as it is the same as the one for text data.